qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_interpolation.rst

 * **Output file**: Specify a name for the output raster file.
 * |checkbox| :guilabel:`Add result to project` to load the result into the map canvas.

 Note that using lines as constraints for the interpolation the triangulation (TIN method) you can either use 'structure lines' or 'break lines'.
 When using 'break lines' you produce sharp breaks in the surface while using 'structure lines' you produce continuous breaks.
 The triangulation is modified by both methods such that no edge crosses a breakline or structure line.

-.. _figure_interpolation_1:

-.. only:: html
+.. _figure_interpolation:

-   **Figure Interpolation 1:**

 .. figure:: /static/user_manual/plugins/interpolate_dialog.png
    :align: center